 The pipefish, belong to the same family as the seahorse but is not part of the 47 different types of seahorse species, yet they share quite a lot of similarities.

 Many of these fish are weak swimmers in the open water and move quite slowly through rapid movements of their dorsal fins.

 Many species of the pipefish have a prehensile tail, as the seahorses do and others have some form of a caudal fin which can be used for locomotion.

 The flagtail pipefish have a more developed caudal fin and are strong swimmers.

 They are straight bodied seahorse-like fish, with tiny mouths.
 Their name is derived from a unique type of a snout which is similar to a long tube and ends in narrow and a small mouth.
 The mouth opens upwards, and there are no teeth present.

-Most of the times, when people opt for these fish, they do for the brightly coloured ones.
-These fish may be in colours such as red, orange, purple, brown, black, green and purple.
-Many pipefish are observed to change their colours to blend in with their surroundings.
+Most of the time, when people opt for these fish, they do for the brightly colored ones.
+These fish may be in colors such as red, orange, purple, brown, black, green, and purple.
+Many pipefish are observed to change their colors to blend in with their surroundings.

 The pipefish can be considered to be visual eaters and as such, they need ample light to find their food.
 They are not very good at competing with other fish for food which is why they should be kept in a tank with either seahorses or other pipefish.

 The pipefish should be fed small amounts of food, at least three times a day.
-It is crucial that you do not put too much food for them since it may not get eaten and the tank will end up becoming dirty.
+You mustn’t put too much food for them since it may not get eaten and the tank will end up becoming dirty.